Humblemonk/DiceMaiden/README.md

 `-d%` -> `((2d10k1-1) *10) + 1d10` Disadvantage roll for a percentile dice in a roll-under system.
 Rolls two tens and keeps the highest.

-`snmX` -> `5d6 ie6 t4` Sunsails: New Millennium 4th edition where X is the number of dice rolled.
+`snm5` -> `5d6 ie6 t4` Sunsails: New Millennium 4th edition.
+The number represents total dice rolled.
 Indefinitely explodes on sixes, with a target of four.